-Biden expected to tap Julie Chavez Rodriguez to run campaign
+Biden expected to tap Julie Rodriguez to run 2024 campaign

-WASHINGTON (AP) — President Joe Biden is expected to tap Julie Chavez Rodriguez, a senior White House adviser, to manage his reelection campaign, according to a person familiar with deliberations on the matter.
+WASHINGTON (AP) — President Joe Biden is expected to tap Julie Rodriguez, a senior White House adviser, to manage his reelection campaign, a person familiar with deliberations on the matter said Sunday.

-The person spoke on condition of anonymity because Chavez Rodriguez’s appointment has not been finalized and Biden has yet to formally launch his reelection campaign.
-CBS News was first to report that Biden has decided to pick Chavez Rodriguez.
+The person spoke on condition of anonymity because Rodriguez’s appointment has not been finalized and Biden has yet to formally launch his reelection campaign.
+CBS News was first to report that Biden has decided to pick Rodriguez.

-Chavez Rodriguez, a longtime Democratic party activist, also worked in former President Barack Obama’s White House.
+Rodriguez, a longtime Democratic party activist, also worked in former President Barack Obama’s White House.
 She’s the granddaughter of labor leader Cesar Chavez and labor activist Helen Fabela Chávez.

 Growing up in California she was active in campaigns, picket lines, boycotts, marches and union meetings.